Moose: Natural predators

 In some areas, moose are the primary source of food for wolves.
 Moose usually flee upon detecting wolves.
 Wolves usually follow moose at a distance of 100 to 400 m, occasionally at a distance of 2 to 3 km.
 Attacks from wolves against young moose may last seconds, though sometimes they can be drawn out for days with adults.
 Sometimes, wolves will chase moose into shallow streams or onto frozen rivers, where their mobility is greatly impeded.
 Moose will sometimes stand their ground and defend themselves by charging at the wolves or lashing out at them with their powerful hooves.
 Wolves typically kill moose by tearing at their haunches and perineum, causing massive blood loss.
 Occasionally, a wolf may immobilize a moose by biting its sensitive nose, the pain of which can paralyze a moose.
 Wolf packs primarily target calves and elderly animals, but can and will take healthy, adult moose.
 Moose between the ages of two and eight are seldom killed by wolves.
 Though moose are usually hunted by packs, there are cases in which single wolves have successfully killed healthy, fully-grown moose.

 Research into moose predation suggests that their response to perceived threats is learned rather than instinctual.
 In practical terms this means moose are more vulnerable in areas where wolf or bear populations were decimated in the past but are now rebounding.
 These same studies suggest, however, that moose learn quickly and adapt, fleeing an area if they hear or smell wolves, bears, or scavenger birds such as ravens.

 Moose are also subject to various diseases and forms of parasitism.
 In northern Europe, the moose botfly is a parasite whose range seems to be spreading.

 Parasites

 Moose typically carry a heavy burden of parasites, both externally and internally.
 Parasitosis is an important cause of moose morbidity and mortality and also contributes to vulnerability to predators.
-Ectoparasites of moose include the moose nose bot fly, and winter ticks.
+Ectoparasites of moose include the moose nose bot fly (Cephenemyia ulrichii), and winter ticks (Dermacentor albipictus).
 Endoparasites of moose include dog tapeworm, meningeal worm, lungworm, and roundworm.